 A quick recap of some trufax: all sound is vibration of molecules, but not all vibration of molecules makes an audible sound.
 For instance, a microwave oven vibrates molecules to produce heat, but you can’t hear these vibrations.
 Yes microwave ovens do make a noise, but that’s the noise of the motor that spins your pizza around so it gets vibrated evenly and some parts aren’t too cold, not the sound of the actual microwaves, which are silent.

 The speed at which vibrations happen is measured scientifically in Hertz (Hz) but is measured musically using musical pitches.
-Apart from talking about 440Hz for orchestral tuning purposes (or 432Hz if you’re a dirty disgusting hippy who thinks that the 432Hz frequency has some magical properties or whatever, yes this is a real debate among retarded musicologists who smoke too much weed) most musicians don’t bother with thinking about vibrations frequencies too much.
+Apart from talking about 440Hz for orchestral tuning purposes (or 432Hz if you’re a dirty disgusting hippy who thinks that the 432Hz frequency has some magical properties or whatever) most musicians don’t bother with thinking about vibration frequencies too much.
 The range of human hearing is generally from 20Hz to 20kHz but most musical instruments don’t explore this full range, and most human ears can’t hear this full range.
 A sound with a lot of vibrations sounds high, and a note with fewer vibrations sounds low.
 Here’s a sweep through the frequency of human hearing, you can test your own hearing using it, but keep in mind that if you’re playing this video on shitty speakers (such as those on a laptop or cheap earbuds), the speakers themselves may not be able to reproduce all the frequencies, especially those at the very bottom and top.

 So now we know what makes a note sound higher or lower, but what makes the same note sung by two different people or played on two different instruments sound “different” even though they’re “the same”?
 The specific quality of what makes a note on one instrument (like a flute) sound different to the same note on another instrument (like a violin) is called timbre (which is actually pronounced “TAM-ber”, not “TIM-ber”).
 You probably already knew this, but what you might know less about is how timbre actually works, and for this we have to look at more science.